PLASTER VS. DRYWALL

 THE ADVANTAGES AND DISADVANTAGES OF DRYWALL

 Drywall is the less expensive and labor intensive option.
 Drywall contractors can very efficiently hang drywall in a short amount of time, and drywall is by far the more popular option of wall finishes.
-Because drywall panels are thinner than plaster walls, drywall is not as efficient of a sound barrier.
+Because drywall panels are thinner than plaster walls, drywall is not as effective of a sound barrier.
 But, drywall does provide a variety of options as far as insulation goes, making it a more energy efficient wall option.

 THE ADVANTAGES AND DISADVANTAGES OF PLASTER